-All responsible employees are required to report all actual or suspected sexual harassment to the [designate position], immediately.
+All responsible employees are required to report all actual or suspected sexual harassment to the Assistant Superintendent/Vice President of Human Resources, immediately.
 A responsible employee is any employee who has the authority to take action to redress sexual harassment or provide supportive measures to students, or who has been given the duty of reporting incidents of sexual harassment to an appropriate District official who has that authority.